 Parchment Paper is a great surface to make wax seals on, as they’re easily removable after drying.
-If you are making the seals on a different surface and gluing onto your final piece, you can make a bunch at a time on parchment paper.
-You may be sealing a string or ribbon on your invites, but not want the wax sticking to the paper underneath – in this case, a little swatch of parchment paper will do the trick, and you can remove it easily after the seal is dry!
+Make a bunch of seals at a time on parchment paper, and then glue them on.
+Need to seal string or ribbon on your invites, but don’t want the wax sticking to the paper underneath?
+A little swatch of parchment paper will do the trick, and you can remove it easily after the seal is dry!

 Don’t Touch it!
 It’s sooo tempting to touch them before they’re dry.
 But don’t.
 If you keep your seal cold enough, they’ll dry fairly quickly, so use only the handle of the seal to remove it (not your fingers).

-Washi Tape or Sharpies are a great tool for marking your seal – if we have a design that needs to be facing a certain direction, we always mark the top center for easier alignment.
+Washi Tape or Sharpies.
+Great tools for marking your seal.
+If we have a design that needs to be facing a certain direction, we always mark the top center for easier alignment.

 Print a dot.
 If you’re sealing in a specific place (for instance, on the top of menus!), we like to add a tiny dot in that spot when printing.
 This way you have a reference guide for the seal.

 The list of things we will try wax sealing to paper is basically a list of everything smaller than that piece of paper.
-I absolutely love sealing paper to paper, greenery, flowers, glitter, feathers, basically anything that can be sealed, I will try to seal.
-It can be bumpier, so try to stick with flat things mostly, and a verrry simple or abstract seal design, as the design will be affected by the bumps.
+I absolutely love sealing paper to paper, greenery, flowers, glitter, feathers, etc. Basically anything that can be sealed, I will try to seal.
+It can be bumpy, so try to stick with flat things mostly, and a verrry simple or abstract seal design, as the design will be affected by the bumps.

 Don’t just use your wax seals on the outside of your envelopes!
 Just cause Ben Franklin did it, doesn’t mean it’s the only way to do things.
 It’s popular to use seals to close a wrap or belly band (if those words mean nothing to you, check out last week’s post about Wraps!).
 You can also use them at the top of menus, escort cards, or even on a random insert card or map.